Adnan-Alshammary/XSPL/README.md

 Notes:
 - each statistical function must receive one argument except "count" can be used without argument
-- you can rename the result field of statistical function using the "as" keywork  `values(Image) as all_Child_proc`
+- you can rename the result field of statistical function using the "as" keywork:  `values(Image) as all_Child_proc`
 - when you used "by" clause, one row is returned for each distinct value in the field specified in the "by" clause